 Over the past 65 years, Pew has increased its focus on strategic planning and on establishing measurable goals to ensure that we maximize the results of our investments on behalf of society.
-Today we are a global nongovernmental organization committed to improving public policy, informing the public, and stimulating civic life.
+Today we are a global nongovernmental organization committed to improving public policy, informing the public, and invigorating civic life.

 As Pew has grown and evolved, we have been able to expand the range of issues we address, recruit and deploy talent more efficiently, operate our own programs, build stronger and more effective partnerships, and advocate for policies at all levels of government.
 But while Pew has increased its focus on the impact of our investments and taken on new challenges, we continue to live by the qualities that animated our founders: entrepreneurship, stewardship, and a belief that progress springs from data, science, and facts.